Original Printmaking: Intaglio, Etching, Collagraph and Monotype

 wiped clean or the ink film is not so oily.
 The results of this method are striking and unusual.
 See

-Aurora for an example of
+Aurora or Awakening for examples of

 A monotype is unique, a one-of-a-kind